0xpili/0xpili-blog/posts/how-athletics-shape-your-best-self.md

 Date: 2025 May 11th
+# How Athletics Shape Your Best Self

-I’ve always been fascinated by how people think, feel, and interact with the world.
+I've always been fascinated by how people think, feel, and interact with the world.
 My studies in philosophy and psychology gave me a framework to explore big questions about the human mind and spirit.
 But I never expected to find the most practical life lessons on the track.

 Did your parents ever sign you up for a sport when you were a kid?
 Or maybe you naturally gravitated toward one on your own.
 In my case, I tried a bit of everything: gymnastics, acrobatics, hockey, and handball.
 Somewhere in my twenties, I finally stumbled into running.
 It felt like I’d found my calling.